samdrivendevelopment/tiger_towers/READ_ME.txt

 Step Five

-make a move counter, then break everything and make a state
+break everything and make a state, import json and put state in a json file, also put a hash bang line

+Step Six

+make a counter